80:20 generates its income in 3 ways:

 1. Through making a direct donation, these are always fully acknowledged and accounted for.

 3. We sell original editions of paintings by Zambian artist Stary Mwaba.
-Details of how to purchase one of his paintings can be obtained by contacting us, and are available as a pack of 6 cards based on Stary’s artwork.
+Details of how to purchase one of his paintings can be obtained by contacting us.
 To date many companies, restaurants, organisations and individuals have supported our work by buying and displaying these paintings in their offices.

 4. Work with us!
 We work in partnership with individuals and organisations in most of our work.
 Whether you are interested in contacting us for bespoke human rights education project engagement, research work or to register interest in our volunteer and placements programme, contact us.